Mohamed-Hema/TeslaClone/README.md

 # Tesla Clone Project
-🚩 This Repo is to supposed to represent a clone for Tesla Projects 🚩
+🚩 This Repo is to supposed to represent a clone for Tesla Website 🚩